by Tannis Skye

 The Shade and the Nine Lower Levels is a dark urban fantasy with supernatural elements.
 It started off slow for me and left me with unanswered questions.
 The story line is unique and I look forward to reading more in this series.
 This novel has vampires, demons, angels, hellions and a new creature called a Shade.

 Skye introduced several key characters.
-Kai, is a demon’s mistake known as a Shade.
-We learn about his past, and find him living in the woods near the town of Madeira Park.
-He is for the most part a recluse, and has very little interaction with the townspeople.
+Kai is a demon’s mistake known as a Shade.
+We learn about his past and find him living in the woods near the town of Madeira Park.
+He is, for the most part, a recluse, and has very little interaction with the townspeople.
 Riley, the protagonist, of the story is strong, talented and protective of her friends Willow and Fay.
 I sometimes found her to be annoying and moody.
-Riley, spent her life in and out of foster care, and carries secrets about her past.
+Riley spent her life in and out of foster care and carries secrets about her past.
 Riley and Fay work at the local pub known as The Grasshopper.
-Riley attends art school at night, and has been friends with Keetes for over a year.
+Riley attends art school at night and has been friends with Keetes for over a year.
 She senses Keetes likes her, but he hasn’t made a move.
 Riley finds herself attracted to Kai but his signals are mixed.
 What she doesn’t know is that these two are far from human, and Keetes has horrible plans for her.
 Fay is just eighteen and troubled with dreams involving Riley.
-She learns that she is clairvoyant and tries to warn Riley of the danger she senses from Keetes.
+She learned that she is clairvoyant and tries to warn Riley of the danger she senses from Keetes.
 Willow is Fay’s sister and the mother figure for the Riley and Fay.
 The three women live in a cabin deep in the woods outside of the town.

 I highly recommend the Shade and the Nine Lower Levels to fans of dark urban fantasy, vampires, demons and the supernatural.
 I am looking forward to reading the next book in this series.
 This book is currently only available as an eBook.

 Never miss a post by adding Caffeinated to your Inbox

 Your email address will not be shared with anyone